A Lesson to Learn: Zscaler Inc. (ZS)

 Sponsored

-The average price from analysts is $206.07, which is $67.25 above the current price.
 ZS currently public float of 84.14M and currently shorts hold a 7.54% ratio of that float.
-Today, the average trading volume of ZS was 2.01M shares.
+Today, the average trading volume of ZS was 2.19M shares.

 ZS’s Market Performance

-ZS stocks went down by -3.13% for the week, with a monthly drop of -5.61% and a quarterly performance of -6.84%, while its annual performance rate touched -45.04%.
-The volatility ratio for the week stands at 5.45% while the volatility levels for the past 30 days are set at 4.39% for Zscaler Inc. The simple moving average for the period of the last 20 days is -6.60% for ZS stocks with a simple moving average of -28.33% for the last 200 days.
+ZS stocks went up by 33.41% for the week, with a monthly jump of 8.33% and a quarterly performance of 26.03%, while its annual performance rate touched -28.47%.
+The volatility ratio for the week stands at 5.40% while the volatility levels for the past 30 days are set at 4.49% for Zscaler Inc. The simple moving average for the period of the last 20 days is 17.83% for ZS stocks with a simple moving average of -9.26% for the last 200 days.

 Analysts’ Opinion of ZS